The Amazon PPC Paradox: Why Optimizing Individual Campaigns Won't Improve Your Overall Performance

 A client in the kitchen accessories segment struggled with this exact problem.
 Despite intensive weekly optimizations, their ACoS fluctuated between 25% and 30%, and revenue remained stable at around 40,000 euros per month.

-After implementing a structured campaign system with clear campaign type separation via negative keywords, strategic placement multipliers, and focus on top keywords in dedicated campaigns, the results after eight weeks were striking: ACoS stabilized between 18-20%, monthly revenue increased to 55,000 euros, and time spent on campaign management dropped from 6-8 hours weekly to just 2 hours.
+After implementing a structured campaign system with clear campaign type separation via negative keywords, strategic placement multipliers, and focus on top keywords in dedicated campaigns, the results after eight weeks were striking: ACoS stabilized between 18 to 20%, monthly revenue increased to 55,000 euros, and time spent on campaign management dropped from 6 to 8 hours weekly to just 2 hours.

 Best Practices for Your PPC Strategy